warp-ds/tech-docs/docs/getting-started/developers/index.md

 This is the initial version of Warp and is currently a work in progress.
 Any elements, components or inline styled/custom CSS that are not implemented using Fabric, is required to be managed in order to make them themeable.

-## Before getting started
-When migrating to Warp, this may affect or break the styling for other teams that exists on the same page as your project. **Make sure to communicate and align with affected teams before starting the migration process.**

 ## 1. Integrate with UnoCSS and Warp

 A guide on how to integrate your project with UnoCSS and Warp.